I.G. Policies Concerning Academic and Administrative Officers

 (Source: Offices of the President and Provost, Almanac, September 5, 1995)

-The procedure for the removal of a dean prior to the expiration of his/her term may be initiated by the President and the Provost.
+The procedure for the removal of a dean prior to the expiration of the dean's term may be initiated by the President and the Provost.
 It may also be initiated by a faculty vote of no confidence taken at a meeting in accordance with the bylaws of the school.
 The vote of no confidence must be confirmed by a majority of the Standing Faculty in a subsequent mail ballot.
 In either case, the Provost shall appoint, in consultation with the Senate Committee on Consultation, an advisory committee of at least five faculty members, a majority of whom shall be from outside of the school.
 The committee shall be charged by the Provost and the President to gather information relevant to the issues specified in the charge, including interviews with the faculty and dean.
 The committee shall forward its recommendations, with supporting documents, to the Provost, the President, and the dean, within four weeks of its appointment.
 The committee shall report its recommendations to the faculty of the school.

 Appointments of Acting Administrators